cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

          default:
            flavor: m1.small
            image: CC-Ubuntu16.04
            username: cc

 Virtual Box
 ~~~~~~~~~~~

-Virtualbox has at this time limited functionality, but creation, ssh,
+Virtualbox has at this time-limited functionality, but creation, ssh,
-and deletion of the virtual box is possible.
+and the deletion of the virtual box is possible.

 You can also integrate virtualbox as part of cloudmesh while providing
 the following description::